Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 ## Custom DSP

 Custom DSP processing is currently not supported in Myri.
 The underlying DSPGraph is not exposed in any way.
-For a long time, it has been an unsolved problem how to expose an API for custom DSP logic that is safe and intuitive.
-Now with source generators, a solution is coming in the form of Effect Stacks!
+A solution to this problem is coming soon in the form of Effect Stacks, which will overhaul Myri and add a much more customizable and controllable API surface.
-It is a big overhaul of Myri, so if you want this feature, make sure to request it to help get it prioritized.

 In the meantime, you can procedurally generate audio clips at bake time using the Smart Blobber API.